Police investigating stabbings on North Street

 When officers arrived to the scene, they located one Rochester male victim, 40, who had sustained at least one non-life-threatening stab wound to his upper body.
 He was transported to Rochester General Hospital for treatment.

-Officers located the second victim and said he’s a 48-year-old man from Irondequoit.
-According to officers, he sustained a non-life-threatening injury to his upper body and was transported to Strong Memorial Hospital.
+Officers located the second victim, a 48-year-old man from Irondequoit, who sustained a non-life-threatening injury to his upper body and was transported to Strong Memorial Hospital.